lando/lando/docs/help/2020-changelog.md

 Lando is **free** and **open source** software that relies on contributions from developers like you!
 If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).

-* Fixed bug causing crash when using some special characters in app name
+* Fixed bug causing crash when some special characters are used in app names

 ## v3.0.17 - [October 30, 2020](https://github.com/lando/lando/releases/tag/v3.0.17)